romiafan/project-shield/roadmap.md

 Welcome to the Project Shield command center!
 This document provides a complete guide for setting up your development environment, understanding the project's architecture, and following the development roadmap from our initial MVP to future releases.

+---

+## 🚀 Release History

+### v0.0.1 (September 9, 2025)

+- MVP features complete and released to main
+- See README.md for details

+---

 ## 🏁 1.
 Getting Started

 Follow these instructions to get the project running on your local machine.